karlseguin/websocket.zig/readme.md

 * `handshake_timeout_ms` - The time, in milliseconds, to wait for the handshake to complete.
 This essentially prevents a client from opening a connection and "hanging" the thread while it waits for data.
 If a client slowly sends a few bytes at a time, the actual timeout might happen up to 2x longer than specified.
 Generally speaking, it might be better to let a proxy (e.g. nginx) handle this.
 Default 10_000;
  `handle_ping` - Whether ping messages should be sent to the handler.
 When true, the libray will not automatically answer with a pong.
 Default: `false`.
 * `handle_pong` - Whether pong messages should be sent to the handler.
 * `handle_close` - Whether close messages should be sent to the handler.
-When true, the library will not automatically answer with a corresponding `close` However, the readLoop will exists and the connection will be closed.
+When true, the library will not automatically answer with a corresponding `close` However, the readLoop will exit and the connection will be closed.
 * `large_buffer_pool_count` - The number of "large" buffers to keep pooled.
 Default: `32`.
 * `large_buffer_size` - The size of each large buffer.
 Default: `32768`